ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ## Get the source code

 Without the full source code, it can be hard to fix errors and know what the final code should look like.
-I want to make sure that's not a problem for you, so I've added link for you to download the source code.
+I want to make sure that's not a problem for you, so I've added a link for you to download the source code.

 <p class="content-upgrade">
 	<a class="button" data-sumome-listbuilder-id="5859efd3-b1aa-480e-9e27-04a0ace84935">Click here to get the source code!</a>